lunzueta/caffe/README.md

  - CMake 3.4+
  - Python 2.7 Anaconda x64 (or Miniconda)

-you may also like to try the [ninja](https://ninja-build.org/) cmake generator as it the build times can be much lower on multi-core machines. ninja can be installed easily with the `conda` package manager by adding the conda-forge channel with:
+you may also like to try the [ninja](https://ninja-build.org/) cmake generator as the build times can be much lower on multi-core machines. ninja can be installed easily with the `conda` package manager by adding the conda-forge channel with:
 ```cmd
 > conda config --add channels conda-forge
 > conda install ninja --yes